-The Cathedral is built on the site of the former slave market once an open space surrounded by small houses.
-In the middle of the houses was the whipping post where slaves could be punished or tested for how much pain they were able to endure.
+The Cathedral is built on the site of the former slave market site once an open space surrounded by small houses.
+In the middle of the houses was the whipping post where slaves could be punished or tested for how much pain they were able to endure to test for their ability to do hard labour.
 The high altar of the cathedral now stands on the site of the whipping post.

 A missionary from England Reverend Arthur Nuget West then bought part of the area and a Hindu merchant Jairam Sewji gave the rest to the church.